 The Elmira College music program develops students' musicianship by offering courses in a liberal arts context that improve performance skills, establish an understanding of the rich and diverse history of music, and develop a mature sensibility of creative expression within the context of a variety of historical styles.

-Elmira College Music majors choose one of the following specializations:Performance, Music Literature and History, or Theory and Composition, taking some courses in all these areas.
-They learn to understand (intellectually, aurally) and produce (via performance and-or composing) music in a variety of historical styles.
-They prepare to pursue a career in music as an instructor of music in private studios or conservatories or to pursue graduate study in the field of Music.
-Students completing Music and Theatre majors are prepared to pursue careers as performers in Musical Theatre.
+Elmira College music majors choose one of the following specializations:Performance (either piano or voice) or Music History/Theory, taking some courses in all areas.
+Students learn to understand (intellectually, aurally) and produce (via performance and-or composing) music in a variety of historical styles as they prepare to pursue a career in music as an instructor of music in private studios or conservatories or to pursue graduate study in the field of music.
+Students completing music and theatre majors are prepared to pursue careers as performers in musical theatre.
 This goal may also be pursued by combining the music minor with a theatre major.

 Students have an opportunity to participate in several Elmira College performance ensembles: Chamber Singers; A-1 & The Sauce; The Chiclettes; The EC Naturals; and the Concert Ensemble concert band.

 Visit the College Bulletin for a full listing of Music courses and descriptions.